Parliament passes Payment of Gratuity (Amendment) Bill

 The Lok Sabha had given its approval to the important bill last week.

-The legislation will enable the government to enhance the ceiling of tax free gratuity to Rs 20 lakh from the existing Rs 10 lakh for employees falling under the Payment of Gratuity Act.
+The legislation will enable the government to enhance the ceiling of tax-free gratuity to Rs 20 lakh from the existing Rs 10 lakh for employees falling under the Payment of Gratuity Act.

-After the implementation of the 7th Pay Commission, the ceiling of gratuity amount for central government employees was doubled to Rs 20 lakh.
+After the implementation of the 7th Pay Commission, the ceiling of gratuity amount for central government employees has doubled to Rs 20 lakh.

 It also allows the government to fix the period of maternity leave for female employees as deemed to be in continuous service in place of the existing 12 weeks.